 RN vs. Physician Assistant: Diagnosing the Differences

-But if you’re searching for a job in the medical sector, you may have come across various abbreviations and been confused.
+But if you’re searching for a job in the medical sector, you’ve likely come across various abbreviations and been confused.
 What’s the difference between an LPN and an RN?
 What does a CNA do?
 What about a DNP or LVN?
-While sorting this out may seem overwhelming, we’re here to help.
+While sorting this out may seem overwhelming, we’re here to help with two prominent examples—registered nurses (RNs) and physician assistants (PAs).

 What’s the difference between a physician assistant and a registered nurse?